Apolloisman/Roblox-Game/BLENDER_TO_ROBLOX_README.md

 C:\Users\Tyler\Tools\rojo\rojo.exe serve
 ```

+### Model not appearing in Studio
+- Make sure you manually drag the .rbxm file into Studio
+- Check that Rojo plugin is connected (localhost:34872)
+- Verify the file exists in the correct `assets/` folder

 ### Blender export not working
-- Make sure Blender is running
-- Check that objects have the correct prefix
-- Export manually from Blender if needed
+- Export manually from Blender: File > Export > FBX

-### Studio import fails
-- Make sure Rojo plugin is connected (localhost:34872)
-- Check that the Models folder exists in ReplicatedStorage > Assets
+- Save to the correct `assets/` folder
-- Try restarting Studio and reconnecting Rojo
+- Run script with `-SkipBlenderExport` flag

 ## Files

-- `blender_to_roblox.ps1` - Main PowerShell workflow script
+- `blender_to_roblox.ps1` - Main PowerShell script (all-in-one)
-- `blender_to_roblox.py` - Python version of workflow script
+- `blender_to_roblox.py` - Python version (all-in-one)

-- `export_blender_model.py` - Blender export helper (for MCP integration)
-- `convert_fbx_to_rbxm.ps1` - Standalone FBX to .rbxm converter
-- `convert_fbx_to_rbxm.py` - Python version of converter
+That's it!
+Just two files for the complete workflow.